Skip to content

 Another very popular place to see the Southern Lights in Tasmania is the Primrose Sands and Dodges Ferry area.
 It seems every time there is an aurora that some of the best pics come from here!

-As you can see from the photo above the combination of curved stone breakwater and timber jetty looks fantastic with the aurora dancing in the background!
+The combination of curved stone breakwater and timber jetty looks fantastic with the aurora dancing in the background!

 Overall: Excellent